 An important aspect of the library is the access it provides to resources, services and facilities shared by the Higher Education Library Information Network (HELIN), a southern New England consortium of academic libraries.

-The main Johnson & Wales University library facility in Providence occupies the first 2 floors of The Yena Center at 111 Dorrance St. on the Downcity Campus.
+The main Johnson & Wales University library facility in Providence occupies the first two floors of The Yena Center at 111 Dorrance St. on the Downcity Campus.
 It houses the largest of the university library network’s book, journal and AV resource collections as well as the administrative offices of the dean of university libraries.
-Other resources include access to numerous research databases, Mac and Windows computer workstations, wide-bed scanners, group study rooms, private study carrels, soft seating, an electronic classroom, wireless internet connectivity throughout the facility and the Wildcat Café.
-During the academic year the library is open 7 days a week, generally until midnight, with extended hours during exam periods.
+Other resources include access to numerous research databases, Mac and Windows computer workstations, wide-bed scanners, group study rooms with LED monitors, private study carrels, soft seating, an electronic classroom, wireless internet connectivity throughout the facility, and the Wildcat Café.
+During the academic year the library is open seven days a week with extended hours during exam periods.